EKomateas/ekomateas/README.md

 # 👋 Welcome to my GitHub

-I'm Euthymios Komateas — a software developer, systems architect, and technical consultant with over 30 years of experience in building custom applications, databases, and scalable web solutions.
+I'm Efthymios Komateas — a software developer, systems architect, and technical consultant with over 30 years of experience in building custom applications, databases, and scalable web solutions.

 My work spans from military-grade scheduling systems to AI-powered image platforms, with a strong focus on clarity, modularity, and real-world impact.
 I specialize in Python, Visual Basic, SQL, and Linux server administration, and I’ve built tools for sports federations, luxury brands, startups, and family businesses.